Katsudon vs. Tonkatsu: Japanese Pork Cutlet Dishes

 Tonkatsu (豚カツ) is one of the quintessential Japanese pork dishes that have gained popularity in many countries.

 Other than Tonkatsu, there are several dishes in Japan whose name includes the word Katsu (カツ), such as Hire Katsu (ヒレカツ) and Rosu Katsu (ロースカツ).

 In addition to those varieties, there is one more popular Katsu dish called Katsudon (カツ丼).

 However, some people seem to not know how Katsudon differs from Tonkatsu.
 So today, let me give an overview of each.

-Tonkatsu is especially characterized by the crispy, brown deep-fried “Panko (パン粉)” breadcrumb covering, and served on a plate typically with shredded cabbage, but separately from a bowl of plain white rice.
+Unlike Tempura, Tonkatsu features its brown, crispy covering, and the dish is typically served with shredded cabbage, separately from a bowl of white rice.

-The basic cooking process of Katsudon is that Tonkatsu slices are first simmered in soy-sauce-based sauce, covered with lightly beaten egg, and then placed on a hot bowl of plain white rice.
+The preparation is; Tonkatsu slices are first simmered in a soy sauce-based sauce, then covered with lightly beaten eggs, cooked, and last, placed on a warm bowl of white rice.